TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
 *   Movie News Featured Movie News See the complete list of 2015 Oscar nominations here. what were the big surprises?
 Read More Hot Rumor of the Week: Is 'Spider-Man' closer to making a Marvel movie?
-Read More 'Avatar 2' gets bumped to 2017. when will we see the third and fourth movies?
+Read More Tom Hardy drops out of 'Suicide Squad' -- you won't believe who may replace him!
 Read More Explore More
     *   Family
     *   FrontRunners
     *   The Hunger Games Guide